 (d) Passengers can obtain all the relevant information regarding this Special Declaration of Interest and surcharge specified in this article.

-10.8.1 You may bring one (1) carry on bag and one additional item (handbag or laptop) provided the following conditions are met:
+10.8.1 For all ticket types except SAS Go Light within Europe, you may bring one (1) carry-on bag and one (1) additional item (handbag or laptop) for free, provided that the following conditions are met:

 a) The maximum allowed size of any carry-on bag is 55 cm x 40 cm x 23 cm (length x width x depth)

-b) The maximum size of any handbag or laptop is 40 cm x 30 cm x 15 cm (length, width x depth)
+b) The maximum size of any handbag or laptop is 40 cm x 30 cm x 15 cm (length x width x depth)

 c) The maximum allowed weight is eight (8) kilograms.